 Manage Your Time As a Student

-Edited by Nerissa Avisado, Anonymous, Lynn, Alma and 1 other
+Edited by Nerissa Avisado, Lynn, Alma, Eng

 Time is a precious resource.
 "YOU HAVE THE TIME" is the perfect attitude to have to maximize this great resource and commodity.
 It can help you get work done fast without having to sacrifice quality.
 Learn how to manage your time as a student and studying will never feel like a chore ever again.
 But first, pause for a while and ask yourself if you are a polyphasic thinker.